booty/writing/ideas-about-software-development.md

 ## Your Programmers Have Lives
 Don't burn them out.
 Don't make them choose between "working for you" and "getting enough sleep" or "having a life."

 Get this wrong and you'll wind up with a cadre of developers who are better at staying up all night than they are at delivering quality work and caring about your business.
+You'll push out people with families and healthy lifestyles.
+People can't deliver much more than 40 hours' worth of productivity per week anyway, even if they work 60.
+Or 80.

 ## Patterns and Frameworks, If Possible
 When feasible, use frameworks and/or well-known architecture patterns.
-Frameworks have done much of the grunt work for you, and well-known patterns help new coders get up to speed quickly.
+Frameworks have done much of the grunt work for you, and well-known patterns help new coders wrap their heads around things quickly.

 No framework or pattern is perfect.
 Don't let that stop you from using one.
 Because, let's face it, your app *probably* isn't so novel that it requires a pattern nobody's ever thought of before.